slinkp/practical-deep-learning-fastai/README.md

 ### SKIP: Enabling Voila

 **We don't need this at all anymore.**

 In the video lesson, Voila is not used; instead, the lesson focuses on Gradio.

-But if you really want...
+But if you REALLY want...

 The book chapter 2 gives an obsolete command:

 ```